yuvalturg/llama-stack/README.md

 ### Overview

-Llama Stack standardizes the core building blocks that simplify AI application development.
-It codifies best practices across the Llama ecosystem.
-More specifically, it provides
+Llama Stack defines and standardizes the core building blocks that simplify AI application development.
+It provides a unified set of APIs with implementations from leading service providers.
+More specifically, it provides:

 - **Unified API layer** for Inference, RAG, Agents, Tools, Safety, Evals.
 - **Plugin architecture** to support the rich ecosystem of different API implementations in various environments, including local development, on-premises, cloud, and mobile.